Channel Dependence, Limited Lookback Windows, and the Simplicity of Datasets: How Biased is Time Series Forecasting?: Implementation Details

 \subsection{Training Procedure}

-All models are trained using the Adam optimizer.
-We use mean squared error (MSE) as the default loss function, and each epoch iterates over mini-batches of size 32 by default.
-Training proceeds for a maximum of 100 epochs, or until early stopping is triggered if the validation loss fails to improve for 10 consecutive epochs.
-We use Optuna to conduct 20 trials per model, selecting configurations from the defined set of hyperparameters \ref{sec:hyperparameter-tuning} that yield the best validation performance.
+Models were trained using the Adam optimizer with Mean Squared Error (MSE) loss.
+The default mini-batch size was 32.
+Training lasted for a maximum of 100 epochs, with early stopping triggered if validation loss did not improve for 10 consecutive epochs.